nterreri/thesis/report/chapter2.md

 the author's personal aims), so long as the open source tools available for Python proved sufficient for the project purposes.
 This excluded, for example, the OpenNLP Apache library, due to its focus on Java (Apache, 2015).
-The second desideratum was for all PEACH subprojects involving some degree of NLP to use the same family of technologies and open source packages.
-This was meant to make it easier to reuse results from the current iteration in the future and build a common base so that the different subprojects may draw from each other work.
+The other reason was to have a common NLP base for all PEACH subprojects.

-It was decided, primarily based on the experience of the memebers of the PEACH team that had previously worked with NLP to use the Natural Lanugage Tool-Kit (NLTK) as a baseline, but to not be afraid to adopt other tools as needed by individual projects (Bird et al, 2014).
-The decision was also made on the basis of the expected needs of the individual subprojects.
+It was decided, primarily based on the experience of the members of the PEACH team that had previously worked with NLP to use the Natural Language Tool-Kit (NLTK) as a baseline (Bird et al, 2014).
-Its focus on Python also made it a better solution with respect to other suites such as the Stanford CoreNLP, due to lack of extensive Python bindings from the Java implementation (Manning et al, 2014; Smith, 2014).
+Its focus on Python also made it a better solution with respect to the author's aims than other suites such as the Stanford CoreNLP, due to lack of extensive Python bindings from the Java implementation (Manning et al, 2014; Smith, 2014).
 The present project thus made primarily use of the NLTK, and packages built on